Sicily Food Adventure

 • More

-Start your day with a visit to an organic olive farm.
-Learn about olive cultivation and production methods and sample olive oil with local produce.
+Leave Marsala and visit a traditional organic olive farm.
+Learn about olive cultivation and production, and sample olive oil with local produce.
 In the afternoon, transfer to the Valley of the Temples in Agrigento.
-A guided tour will provide insights into the history of this archaeological park.
-Overnight stay at Hotel della Valle (or similar).
+A guided tour will introduce you to the history of this archaeological park, home to eight ancient temples.
+Overnight at Hotel della Valle (or similar).

 Read more